vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

 **Liquidations:**

 Notional uses unprocessed Chainlink price feed to facilitate liquidations.
-In Notional protocol, a liquidator buys a portion of the collateral owned by a borrower account that has fallen below a minimum required level at a discount to the on-chain oracle price.
+During the liquidation, a liquidator buys a portion of the collateral owned by a borrower account that has fallen below a minimum required level at a discount to the on-chain oracle price.
 The liquidator then uses this collateral to repay some of the debt owed by the liquidated account.
 Notably, even if the borrower's collateral is only slightly under the required level, the liquidator can purchase at least 40% of it.

 In the unlikely scenario where market volatility delays the liquidation process and causes potential losses to lenders, Notional has measures in place to ensure lenders' funds are protected.
 The protocol can use its own reserve assets or sell its native token, NOTE, to raise the necessary capital to compensate lenders and make sure they are always fully reimbursed.